thomas-mathers-debug/DateSim/README.md

 This is a side project of mine, Its a dating simulator game done with Unity in C#

-So far I've found it to be a super cool project to be working on.
+So far I've found it to be an awsome project to be working on and it's given me a great insight into C#.

 # Completed